antaresproject/docs/docs/services/events.md

 ## Analyzer

-Adding a tab before the already existing tab in the content of the analyzer's report (e.g. a module has been installed and it increases the memory demand): `analyzer:before.{tab_name}`.
+Adding a tab before the already existing tab in the analyzer's report content (e.g. a module has been installed which increases the memory need): `analyzer:before.{tab_name}`.
 An example:

 ```php
 Event::listen('analyzer:before.components', function() {